Manav1712/Manav1712.github.io/_projects/6_project.md

 ---
 layout: page
 title: Video Summarization
-description:
+description: ''
 img: assets/img/camera.jpg
 importance: 1
 category: work
 ---

 This project implements a video summarization model using ResNeXt for feature extraction and an LSTM network for predicting frame importance scores to generate concise video summaries.
-For more info, check it out [here.] (https://github.com/Manav1712/video_summarization)
+For more info, check it out [here](https://github.com/Manav1712/video_summarization).